Does anyone else feel like breakfast foods are full of sugar? Breakfast like this chia pudding is healthy and refined sugar-free!

 - Mix blended berries in one of the bowls of chia pudding

-- Mix 1 tsp Matcha green tea powder in one of the bowls of chia pudding.
+- Mix 1 teaspoon Matcha green tea powder in one of the bowls of chia pudding.

 - Leave one plain

 - Layer plain, then green, then berry in 2 serving dishes.